kourloskostas/Steganography/README.md

 tamper Proofing, revision tracking, enhance robustness of image search engines and smart Ids or identity cards where individual's details are embedded in their photographs. "

+Libraries:
+    You need to have python 3 and
+        ❖ PIL (Python Imaging Library)
+        ❖ Wave
+        ❖ IO
+        ❖ CV2

+To use it first place the hidden text messsage as secret_file_in.txt and run:
+(Image Example)
+    - py encode.py ImageFile.jpg

+This hides the secret message in a new file ImageFile-2.png In order to decode the hidden message:

+    - py decode.py Image_File-2.png

+ This will decode the hidden message into secret_file_out.txt